DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 > [!tip] **You've Reached the End of the Mists**
 > You’ve reached the end of the current public release of the _Curse of Strahd: Reloaded_ guide.
 >
-> To get a sneak peek at drafts for [[Arc Q - A Light in the Darkness]], as well as additional outlines and notes for _**Act IV: Secrets of the Ancient**_ and the remainder of the adventure, support the guide by joining the author’s [Patreon](https://www.patreon.com/DragnaCarta).
+> To get a sneak peek at drafts for [[Arc Q - A Shining Beacon]], as well as additional outlines and notes for _**Act IV: Secrets of the Ancient**_ and the remainder of the adventure, support the guide by joining the author’s [Patreon](https://www.patreon.com/DragnaCarta).